deutranium/Turing/_posts/2020-11-23-Random-Forest.md

 <img src="../assets/images/RFimg.png" style="width:100%">

-&nbsp; &nbsp; &nbsp; &nbsp; Usually, in classifications with p features, √p features are used in each split and in regression p/3 with a minimum of 5 are used.
+&nbsp; &nbsp; &nbsp; &nbsp; Usually, in classifications with $p$ features, $√p$ features are used in each split and in regression $p/3$ with a minimum of 5 are used.
 In practice, the distribution of these depends on the problem at hand.

 ## Advantages and Disadvantages
 ### Advantages: